-The drink is probably one of the easiest to make as it has only two ingredients.
-The drink is also made straight in the serving glass with out the need to other utensils such as a shaker.
-You can use a lemon wedge or a lemon peel as garnish.
+The 7 and 7 drink is probably one of the easiest to make due to several reasons.
+For one it has only two ingredients and a garnish which is possibly the lowest number of ingredients you can have for a mixed drink.
+The drink can also be made in the serving glass, without the need to other utensils or containers such as a shaker.
+You may use a lemon wedge or a lemon peel as garnish.

 - 2 shots of Seagram’s Seven Crown Whiskey